 Because of the relatively slow f/4 aperture, this lens is not ideal for shooting in dark scenes and the autofocus slows down in low light.
 I’d recommend either using a flash, or some form of tripod in order to get a sharp photo.

 I do notice that this lens has a little more distortion than I would like; the APS-C crop factor means that the lens has to use a wider focal length than a full frame would use to achieve the same end result.

 However, the distortion wasn’t a deal-breaker for me – it was just something I noticed and would need to be aware of when shooting certain scenes the need to have straight/proportional lines (i.e. buildings or faces).

-Either way, this level of distortion is easily corrected in Lightroom – you can either click on a button to fix it in one step, or add ‘lens profile corrections’ to an import preset, to fix the photos when you import them.
+Either way, this level of lens distortion is easily fixed in Lightroom – you can either click on a button to fix it in one step, or add ‘lens profile corrections’ to an import preset, to fix the photos when you import them.

 Overall, the Sony 16-70mm f/4 is a fantastic lens that serves it’s purpose well: cover a wide variety of subjects and make crisp images.